 Funding for the project also includes voter-approved funding from Measure B, Measure BB, and the Vehicle Registration Fee (VRF).
 The Alameda County Transportation Commission allocates these funds to local agencies for use on various transportation improvement projects including this one.

-Anticipated Impacts to the Public
+Anticipated Impacts on the Public

 Temporary lane closures will occur when cape and slurry seal work is in process.
 Traffic flow may even be affected on streets adjacent to where the work is occurring.